customink/webpack-react-graph/README.md

 ### actions

-For Flux applications, this is a request path substring directory that denotes the file(s) that contain(s) the application's action creator(s).
-This is used to highlight with a different color components that dispatch actions.
+For Flux applications, this is a request path substring that denotes the file(s) that contain(s) the application's action creator(s).
+This is used to highlight components that dispatch actions with a different color.
 If any dependency of a component has a substring that matches this parameter, the component is considered to be dispatching actions.

 ### stores

 For Flux applications, this is a request path substring that denotes the file(s) that contain(s) the application's store(s).
-This is used to highlight with a different color components that access central state.
+This is used to highlight components that access central state with a different color.
 If any dependency of a component has a substring that matches this parameter, the component is considered to be accessing central state.

 ### target